notch1p/tigris/README.md

 example {p : α × β} [SizeOf α] [SizeOf β] : sizeOf p.1 < sizeOf p ∧ sizeOf p.2 < sizeOf p := ...?
 ```

-Without the `SizeOf` constraint the sizeOf instance of `α` and `β` defaults to the dummy instance `instSizeOfDefault` which always return 0.
+Without the `SizeOf` constraint the `sizeOf` instance of `α` and `β` defaults to the dummy instance `instSizeOfDefault` which always return 0.
-You can't really use that to prove anything.
+You can't really use that to prove anything (other than the above ofc).

 We can't prove the second one because although Lean automatically generates `SizeOf` instance for every inductive type, we can't really unfold it.
 One might think that if we instantiate the type variables above with concrete types (in our case, respectively, Pattern and Expr.)